tkuwill/dotfiles-on-arch/README.md

 <a name="Packages"></a>
 ## Packages ##
-> Only list something I think I may forget to install if I get a fresh install of archlinux.
+> Only list something I think I may forget to install when I get a fresh install of archlinux.

 <details>
 <summary><b>Packages list</b></summary>

-- `pacman-contrib`: Contributed scripts and tools for pacman systems.
+- `pacman-contrib`: Contributed scripts and tools for pacman systems. (its command:`pacdiff`)
 - `xfce4-power-manager`: I use this to control display brightness, which can let your brightness keys of your laptop work perfectly without complex config for binding keys for `xbacklight` or something similar.
 Also, it can let you manage suspend behavior on your laptop easily.
 - `tlp`: [TLP](https://linrunner.de/tlp/index.html) - Optimize Linux Laptop Battery Life.
 - `upower`: I use this in one of my scripts to record the **charge-cycles** and **capacity** of my laptop's **battery**.